-- Operate a licensed and certified healthcare facility3 with the aim of providing access to regenerative medicine clinical trials and approved products. - Collaborate with Clinical Trial Stage Projects,4 Alpha Clinics Network, Patient Support Program, California CGT Manufacturing Network, Education Programs, and other CIRM initiatives. - Provide career development opportunities for CIRM trainees and health practitioners including physicians, nurses, research coordinators, community health workers, patient navigators, or other medical professionals who are integral to making regenerative medicine clinical trials or treatments accessible. - Conduct outreach and engagement activities to educate patients, families, healthcare providers, and communities about clinical research opportunities and facilitate access to CIRM programs and resources. - Leverage existing community-based capacities to support the clinical, career development, outreach, and engagement objectives of this RFA. - Develop new capacities or capabilities to address needs or gaps that are documented through program implementation and evaluation provided they are consistent with the program objectives.
+- Operate a licensed and certified healthcare facility3 with the aim of providing access to regenerative medicine clinical trials and approved products. - Collaborate with Clinical Trial Stage Projects,4 Alpha Clinics Network, Patient Support Program, California CGT Manufacturing Network, Education Programs and other CIRM initiatives. - Provide career development opportunities for CIRM trainees and health practitioners including physicians, nurses, research coordinators, community health workers, patient navigators or other medical professionals that are integral to making regenerative medicine clinical trials or treatments accessible. - Conduct outreach and engagement activities to educate patients, families, health care providers and communities of clinical research opportunities and facilitate access to CIRM programs and resources. - Propose targeted interventions5 aimed at reducing disparities in referrals to clinical trials6 with the overall aim of increasing the participation rates of medically underserved patients. - Leverage existing community-based capacities to support the clinical, career development and outreach and engagement objectives of this RFA. - Develop new capacities or capabilities to address needs or gaps that are documented through program implementation and evaluation provided they are consistent with the program objectives.